DHTMLX/docs-diagram/docs/api/editor/gappreview_property.md

 ### Description

-@short: optional, specifies the space between the items rendered in the left panel
+@short: Optional, specifies the space between the items rendered in the left panel

 ### Usage